CS 130

 User stories are the most commonly used format to specify requirements in a light-weight, informal way (particulalry in Agile projects).
 Each user story is a high-level description of a software feature written from the perspective of the end-user.

-Unlike formal specifications, user stories are meant to be “negotiable”—they act as placeholders for a conversation between the technical team and the “business” side to ensure both parties understand the why behind a feature
+User stories act as placeholders for a conversation between the technical team and the “business” side to ensure both parties understand the why and what of a feature.

 Format